 MIDAS Heritage (Historic England, 2012) is a British cultural heritage standard for recording information on buildings, archaeological sites, shipwrecks, parks and gardens, battlefields, areas of interest and artefacts.

 VRA Core (2015) is a standard for the description of images and works of art and culture.

-In its simplest form, Dublin Core consists of 15 fields that basically describe all online resources:
+In its simplest form, the Dublin Core consists of 15 fields that basically describe all online resources:

-For an example of how the metadata standard DDI is applied, we have a look at a dataset in the Finnish Social Science Data Archive (Galanakis, Michail (University of Helsinki): Intercultural Urban Public Space in Toronto 2011-2013 [dataset].
+For an example of how to apply the metadata standard DDI is applied, have a look at a dataset in the Finnish Social Science Data Archive (Galanakis, Michail (University of Helsinki): Intercultural Urban Public Space in Toronto 2011-2013 [dataset].
 Version 1.0 (2014-02-13).
 Finnish Social Science Data Archive [distributor]. http://urn.fi/urn:nbn:fi:fsd:T-FSD2926).